-Following up on our post from June 7, Governor Cuomo has now signed the SHIELD Act into law.
+Following up on a recent LEGALcurrents, Governor Cuomo has now signed the SHIELD Act into law.
 New section 899-bb of the General Business Law, which creates substantive security obligations for all persons or businesses that own or license the defined “private information” of New Yorkers, goes into effect in 240 days, with the rest of the law taking effect within 90 days.

 The SHIELD Act vastly increases the reach of New York’s data breach notification law, extending it worldwide to cover any person or entity that processes New York private information.
 And it widens the definition of private information to include biometric data as well as financial account information, even without an access code, if circumstances exist in which the account information could be used without a code to access the financial account.
 User name and password for access to an online account have also been added to the definition, bringing New York in line with a number of other states in relation to the definition of protected data in their data breach notification statutes.